top of page

 • LMWH + aspirin vs LMWH alone:

-• Sample size/events reported: ~1,102 cases across 4 studies; flap failure reported in 3 studies (event number not provided).
+• Sample size/events reported: ~1,102 cases across 4 studies; flap failure reported in 3 studies, reoperation reported in 3 studies, hematoma reported in 4 studies (3 with LMWH)

 • Power note for flap failure: Failure events were infrequent (≈2–5%) and only 3–4 studies contributed to the failure analyses; confidence intervals were wide and crossed 1 → underpowered to detect modest differences.